willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 The lack of a major distinction between a tree of nodes and a single node is what sets Godot apart.
-Nodes serve as the foundation of a flexible game world that you can freely manipulate.
+Nodes serve as the foundation of a flexible game world that bends to your will.

 Notifications
 -------------